DScheglov/redux-actions-buffer/README.md

 # redux-batch-buffer

-Buffering redux-actions before dispatch them in the batch
+Buffering redux-actions before dispatch them in the batch.

+`redux-batch-buffer` is a modular way to implement batching and buffering of redux actions.

 ## Installation